jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

 ### 20 Saving of powers to make bylaws
 Nothing in this Part shall limit or affect the powers of a local authority under section 145(b) of the Local Government Act 2002, to make bylaws providing greater protection from tobacco smoke than is provided by this Part.

-### 20A Health and Safety in Employment Act 1992 not affected
+### 20A Health and Safety at Work Act 2015 not affected
-Nothing in this Part, and no steps taken in compliance or purported compliance with this Part, limits or affects— (a) the Health and Safety in Employment Act 1992; or (b) the obligations of any person under that Act.
+Nothing in this Part, and no steps taken in compliance or purported compliance with this Part, limits or affects— (a) the Health and Safety at Work Act 2015; or
+  (b) the obligations of any person under that Act.

 ## Part 2 — Control of smoking products